 Although the main purpose of the PDS is to provide a unique setting for the education of students and the preparation of new teachers, the PDS environment has so much more to offer.
 It allows for the development of innovative teaching practices as university faculty and classroom teachers collaborate on new methods and approaches to instruction.
 It provides university faculty with an opportunity to conduct research, and field test and disseminate educational innovations.
 Finally, it provides in-service opportunities and practice for the participating school district.

 As of Fall 2016, Emporia State works with 46 schools in 15 school districts; click here for a list of sites.

-At each PDS site, on-site coordinators organize instructional activities, conference regularly with interns (individually and as a group) and collaborate with mentors, principals and district personnel.
-Each coordinator is also the primary university supervisor for the intern's teaching experiences (see Responsibilities of PDS Directors and Coordinators).
+At each PDS site, on-site supervisors organize instructional activities, conference regularly with interns (individually and as a group) and collaborate with mentors, principals and district personnel.
+Each supervisor is also the primary university supervisor for the intern's teaching experiences.
+Responsibilities of PDS Directors and Coordinators

-Highly trained mentor teachers at each site work closely with the interns to initiate them into all aspects of the teaching profession from meetings and classroom preparation the week prior to the opening of school through the establishment of classroom rules, procedures, and routines, to the planning, teaching, and evaluating of lessons.
+Highly trained and effective mentor teachers at each site work closely with the interns to initiate them into all aspects of the teaching profession from meetings and classroom preparation the week prior to the opening of school through the establishment of classroom rules, procedures, and routines, to the planning, teaching, and evaluating of lessons.
 The interns also get experience with parent conferences and all-school functions.
-(See Expectations for PDS Mentor Teachers)
+Expectations for PDS Mentor Teachers

-Emporia State seniors are chosen to be interns following a selection process that includes formal written application and personal interviews.
-The interns work long hours as they participate daily in classrooms alongside their mentors.
+Emporia State seniors are chosen to be interns following a selection process that includes formal written application and interviews.
+The interns work full school days as they participate daily in classrooms alongside their mentors.
 Interns also attend on-site seminars designed to provide needed background related to the art and science of teaching.

 For further information as assistance in planning for the PDS experience, please visit the Elementary Education Advising Center.